 Founder and Coordinator of Many Rivers Permaculture

-Paul Wartman is a creative community facilitator and youth programmer in Victoria, BC, Lekwungen Territory.
+Paul Wartman is a creative community facilitator and youth programmer in Hanover ON, Six Nations of The Grand River Territory.
 Paul has worked with youth, adults, and communities in creative self expression, social justice, and permaculture for over 7 years.
 He is dedicated to creating community action that is people-based, cooperative, and restorative.

 I am a settler with mixed Germanic ancestry born and raised by my family on the traditional territory of the Mississaugas of the New Credit First Nation (Mississauga, Ontario, Canada).
 I am a son, a brother, and a husband, who loves to grow plants, eat with family, and celebrate with song and dance!
 For me, it’s important to recognize that my life has been filled with love, opportunity, and creative freedom, and that as a white, cis-gender, tall, middle class, able-bodied male I am granted societal privilege which only increases my opportunities to pursue what I want.
 For me, this privilege is a reminder that I have a responsibility to work for equity.